Last Updated on October 11, 2024 by Edward Harris

 Do ask for help from a live experienced agent when you visit a website.
 You’ll be shown plan information from approximately 2-16 companies, depending on the state where you reside.
 For instance, Texas, Wisconsin, California, New York, Ohio, Illinois, Florida, Georgia, and Pennsylvania have the most carriers participating in the Marketplace.
 Conversely, Alaska, Arkansas, Connecticut, Hawaii, Rhode Island, Vermont, West Virginia, Wyoming, and the District Of Columbia offer the fewest choices.

 Of course, there are hundreds of variations in coverage.
 If the site is reliable, a live licensed person should be able to pinpoint some of the best plan options.
 They can also advise you what companies are not competitive in the year you are obtaining coverage.
 You can also ask them if they are registered with the “Better Business Bureau.”
 Our website provides personalized rates when requested.
 We explain specifics over the phone or we can email a PDF file that provides the information in writing.
-Large booklets are no longer sent through the mail.
+Large booklets are no longer sent through the mail, although comprehensive information can be easily texted.

 Do check the Company Network of available doctors, specialists, hospitals and other health care providers.
 Having a great insurance plan won’t help you if you can’t use the providers you are accustomed to using.
 Buying a policy on your own means these items will have to be verified.
 If you intend to travel to different states, a national company may be a better choice than a smaller local company.
 Important: Provider networks can change annually, so before you sign up for a new plan, or renew an existing policy, verify that your providers are still part of the Network.

 Don’t terminate your current medical plan…and THEN go shopping online for new coverage.
 What happens if you are inexplicably declined because you missed Open Enrollment and applied for short-term coverage?
 Now what?
 Oh…you don’t want to know.
-You may have a grace period you can use for additional flexibility.
+You may have a grace period you can use for additional flexibility, but it’s always prudent to be 100% certain you have existing and active coverage.

 Do utilize our wonderful website.
 The quotes are free.
 The constantly updated healthcare reform information is free.
 The company reviews are free.
 When state Exchanges are set up, we became your primary resource.
 But sorry.
 We don’t give out free coffee.
 Just unbiased information and low rates!

 Don’t buy expensive riders if you don’t need them.
 If you aren’t going to use vision benefits, then you don’t need the rider.
 If you don’t need any additional life insurance, don’t sign up for a term life rider.
 And if you already have dental benefits, don’t pay for additional dental coverage.
-Same with accidental death.
+The same applies to accidental death, term coverage, or vision coverage.
 There is no reason to duplicate benefits.

-However, it is true that after 2014, you were be forced to include many of these coverages on your policy.
+However, it is true that after 2014, you were forced to include many of these coverages on your policy.
 Although each State Exchange is different, a set of “Essential Health Benefits” must be included on all policies.
 And maternity is one of them.
 NOTE: Pediatric dental (under age 19) is automatically included on all Marketplace plans.
+Coverage is fairly robust but should not replace an existing Group dental plan package.

 You may also may be eligible for a federal healthcare tax subsidy.
 We’ll show you how you qualify, and how much money you could potentially save on your premiums.
 Once your quote request is received, we’ll calculate your savings.